 There are some natural ways that you can follow to get gut bacteria-friendly fiber into your body.
 The following are some of the best gut health foods that will help you build and maintain good gut bacteria in your tummy.

 One of the good gut health foods that you can start with is dandelion greens.
 Young, fresh dandelion leaves come with great taste and aroma.
 Dandelion greens are rich in an array of essential minerals and vitamins.
 Best of all, dandelion greens contain good amounts of inulin, a prebiotic fiber that promotes and maintains the growth of good bacteria in the gut.

-Inulin can actually relieve a great deal of stomach ailments.
-It can help ease the stress of constipation, and improve frequency and urinary function.
+Inulin can actually relieve a lot of stomach ailments.
+It can help ease the stress of constipation and improve frequency and urinary function.
 This can help your heart health and your gut, and can even help you gain the upper hand in overall digestive health.

 Wondering how to prepare dandelion greens for your supper?
 This site has some interesting recipes to get you started.
 If you’re allergic to dandelions, this is not going to be a good choice, though.
 But, if you’re not allergic, this could be a great option to try out.

 Another vegetable to add to your gut health foods is this one.
 Leeks are full of vitamin K and can deliver a great benefit of fiber, and more.
 This vegetable is graded as one of the world’s healthiest foods.

 While you may not enjoy the flavor at first, there’s a lot of things that you can do to make the flavor a little milder, and increase the overall health benefits that come with this solution.
 Leeks are in the same family with vegetables such as garlic.